blackhatethicalhacking/Nucleimonst3r/README.md

 `./SNucleimonst3r.sh`

-- The script will prompt you to provide the target URL(s)
+- The script will prompt you to provide the domain
-- Enter the path to save results
+- Then it will ask you to choose templates

 # Screenshot